-Insurance companies play a critical role after one has suffered personal injuries in a motor vehicle accident (such as a car or motorcycle accident), slip and fall accident or dog attack.
+Insurance companies play a critical role after one has suffered personal injuries in a motor vehicle accident (such as a car or motorcycle accident), slip and fall accident, or dog attack.
 The coverage provided by the insurance policies will determine how your medical bills will be paid and whether there is any “bodily injury” insurance coverage.
-In other words, compensation for the accident may cover your medical expenses (past, present and future), lost earnings and income (and loss of earning capacity), pain and suffering, and other expenses in addition to covering the damage to your vehicle.
+In other words, compensation for the accident may cover your medical expenses (past, present, and future), lost earnings and income (and loss of earning capacity), pain and suffering, and other expenses in addition to covering the damage to your vehicle.
 If you or a loved one were seriously injured in an accident, the compensation you receive as “damages” for your injuries may your quality of life.
-A substantial or meaningful settlement may determine whether you are able to obtain the medical care require, and make you free of financial stress and worry.[Note: If the insurance claim does not settle out of court, you may need to go to court and have a jury award you the compensation you deserve.]
+A substantial or meaningful settlement may determine whether you are able to obtain the medical care required, and make you free of financial stress and worry.[Note: If the insurance claim does not settle out of court, you may need to go to court and have a jury award you the compensation you deserve.]

 Experience Handling Personal Injury Claims

-Pensacola Florida attorney Nick A. Ortiz has helped dozens of people injured in motor vehicle accidents (which include auto/car accidents, motorcycle accidents, large truck accidents, pedestrian accidents and bicycle accidents) obtain just compensation – in the form of a fair settlement or jury verdict – for their injuries following an accident.
+Pensacola Florida attorney Nick A. Ortiz has helped dozens of people injured in motor vehicle accidents (which include auto/car accidents, motorcycle accidents, large truck accidents, pedestrian accidents, and bicycle accidents) obtain just compensation – in the form of a fair settlement or jury verdict – for their injuries following an accident.
 We have also represented victims who were injured in slip-and-fall accidents, trip-and-fall accidents, falling objects, dog-bite attacks, and others who were injured due to the negligence of another.

 We have negotiated maximum settlements for injured clients against virtually every major insurance company.
 We handle claims against all major insurance companies including, but not limited to:

 - 21st Century Insurance

 - AIG Insurance

 - GEICO Insurance / Government Employees Insurance Company